nemerosa/ontrack-jenkins-cli-pipeline/README.md

 ### Creating Ontrack items

 * [`ontrackCliBuild`](vars/ontrackCliBuild.md) - creates an Ontrack build entry based on current information
+* [`ontrackCliPromote`](vars/ontrackCliPromote.md) - creates an Ontrack promotion run for the current build, based on current information or provided information
 * [`ontrackCliValidate`](vars/ontrackCliValidate.md) - creates an Ontrack validation run for the current build, based on current information or provided information
 * [`ontrackCliValidateTests`](vars/ontrackCliValidateTests.md) - creates an Ontrack validation run based on JUnit test results
 * [`ontrackCliValidateWithTestResults`](vars/ontrackCliValidateWithTestResults.md) - same as above but reuses existing